frankred/json-config-file/README.md

 json-config-file
 ================
-Java JSON-Config-File is a simple GSON based implementation to save Objects or primitive values like in a property .ini file.
+Java JSON-Config-File is a simple GSON based implementation to save Objects or primitive values.
-It's an easy and simple alternative to Property-Files.
+It's an easy and simple alternative to property files.
 Download the Config.java and the GSON-Lib and feel free to edit the dummy attributes.

 # Usage
 ```java